cfindlayisme/wmb/README.md

 Very simple bot to send IRC messages from webhooks.

+In the future I plan to:
+- Allow for things to "subscribe" to webhooks, so they can recieve a webhook from wmb on something like a message in a channel for example
+- Create some more types of events that can be sent to IRC (ie, kick, ban, mode, topic, etc)

+These things will allow for easy "bolt-on" functionality without making the bot itself overly complicated.

 ## Launching
 See `docker-compose.yml` for an example of how to launch the bot.
 Just have to change envionment variables and run `docker-compose up -d`